-Strengthening muscles, getting aerobic exercise for the lungs, and stretching are great outcomes from swimming.
+Strengthening muscles, getting aerobic exercise for the lungs, and stretching are some of the benefits from of swimming.
 This water activity also works out the entire body at the same time, with resistance exercise, leading to muscle toning and even bone strength, particularly for post-menopausal women.
 This low-impact exercise also improves flexibility in the joint and ligaments.
-Cardiovascular health can also be improved with this exercise.
-The heart is not only strengthened, but aerobic exercise, like swimming, can “combat the body’s inflammatory response”.
+A series of water-based exercises can also improve cardiovascular health.
+It does not only strengthen the heart, but aerobic exercise, like swimming, can “combat the body’s inflammatory response”.
 The lungs also improve with aerobic activity, and swimming can help with exercise-induced asthma.
 Weight and cholesterol controls are other benefits.
-Heart disease and diabetes risks lower with aerobic exercise, such as swimming.
+Heart disease and diabetes risks lower with aerobic exercises, such as swimming.

-In addition to, or to replace swimming, water aerobics is another form of aerobic exercise.
+In addition to, or as a way of replacing swimming, water aerobics is another form of an aerobically-focused exercise routine.
 It provides resistance training in waist deep water.
-Water allows for less gravity, and participants can keep their heads out of the water.
-This is particularly helpful for the elderly and for those who are not strong swimmers.
+Water allows for less gravity, and participants are able to keep their heads out of the water.
+This is particularly helpful for the elderly and for those who are not very strong swimmers.
+Though swimming is most often very safe, water aerobics provides an extra layer of precaution for those who are more nervous but still wish to work for the benefits that come from exercising in the water.
 Being in the water also prevents the body from overheating, so exercise sessions can last longer.
 Most exercises are done vertically, and some involve flotation devices, such as pool noodles.